Small-time expansions for local jump-diffusion models with infinite jump activity: Expansion for the transition densities

 \subsection{Expansion for the transition density}

-We are ready to state {the} main result of this section, {namely,} the second order expansion for the transition densities {$\{p_{t}(\cdot;x)\}_{t\geq{}0}$} of the process $\{X_{t}(x)\}_{t\geq{}0}$ in terms of the L\'evy density $g(x;y)$ defined in (\ref{DfnLvyDty0}).
-The proof of the following result is presented in Appendix \ref{Sec:MnThPr2}. \begin{thrm} Let $x\in\bbr$ and $y>0$.
-Then, under the {hypothesis} of Theorem \ref{Th:Tail}, we have
+We are ready to state the main result of this section, {namely,} the second-order expansion for the transition densities {$\{p_{t}(\cdot ;x)\} _{t\geq{}0}$} of the process $\{X_{t}(x)\}_{t\geq{}0}$ in terms of the L\'evy density $g(x;y)$ defined in (\ref{DfnLvyDty0}).
+The proof is presented in Appendix \ref{SecMnThPr2}. \begin{thrm} Let $x\in\bbr$ and $y>0$.
+Then, under the {hypothesis} of Theorem \ref {ThTail}, we have

 as $t\to{}0$, where $a_{1}(x;y)$ and $a_{2}(x;y)$ admit the following representations (for $\varepsilon>0$ {small enough}):

 with

 {and $\calD(x,y)$ be given as in (\ref{MPTN}).} \end{thrm}